aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Tue Sep 23 05:09:45 2025
+Last update: Wed Sep 24 05:09:54 2025

 ### Let's play! 🎮